rywible/wrela6/docs/design/compiler-pipeline-design.md

 - proof-failure diagnostics, including counterexample path reporting

 That companion design is not a pipeline phase with its own compiler artifact.
-It does not need to be mechanized before implementation, but HIR and Proof MIR should not be treated as settled until it is precise enough that a reference checker and a production checker can disagree meaningfully in tests.
+It does not have to be fully mechanized as a prerequisite for implementation, but HIR and Proof MIR should not be treated as settled until it is precise enough that a reference checker and a production checker can disagree meaningfully in tests.

 The current Lean-derived compiler invariants are captured in `docs/design/proof-derived-compiler-invariants.md`.
 Treat that document as the minimum proof-relevant contract for future HIR, layout, Proof MIR, checker, and diagnostic work.

+The detailed Proof MIR builder contract is in `docs/design/proof-mir-builder-design.md`.

 Core scalar/control-flow type names such as `bool`, `u8`, `u16`, `u32`, `u64`,
 `usize`, and `Never` are language builtins.
 They are resolved from a small core